 Shape the future, join the ASP Council

-The 2024 Australian Society for Parasitology Annual General Meeting will take place on Wednesday 28th August 2024 at 445pm (NZST) at The University of Auckland, New Zealand and online by Zoom.
-ASP members will be sent the Zoom link to register to join the 2024 AGM online.
+The 2024 Australian Society for Parasitology Annual General Meeting took place on Wednesday 28th August 2024 at 445pm (NZST) at The University of Auckland, New Zealand and online by Zoom.
 The agenda, minutes and reports for ASP meetings are available on WildApricot / members / resources section.
 To access them please login to your Wildapricot account and check the members resources or email the Secretary (secretary@parasite.org.au).

-The following business will be conducted at the Annual General Meeting of the Society:
+The following business was conducted at the Annual General Meeting of the Society:

 • receiving the Society’s financial statement, and audit report, for the last reportable financial year;